hrit-ik/facial_attendance/README.md

 **Usage**
 1) Cd into web-dashboard/web-backend and make .env file.
 Make a key 'JWT_SECRET' in env and assign it to any random string.
+2) If on Windows: Change the python path on line 18 on app.js file of web-backend to './python_server/env/Scripts/python3'
-2) Start the dev server at port 4000.
+3) Start the dev server at port 4000.

     `cd web-dashboard/web-backend`
     `nodemon app.js`

-3) Cd into web-dashboard/web-frontend to start nextJS dashboard at port 3001.
+4) Cd into web-dashboard/web-frontend to start nextJS dashboard at port 3001.
-4) Login or Register a user and enter the dashboard.
+5) Login or Register a user and enter the dashboard.

 **Features**
 1) You can login or register a new user.